-Effective July 1, 2021, Medicare approved a Transitional Pass-Through (TPT) payment when the Shockwave C2 Coronary IVL catheter is utilized in procedures performed in the hospital outpatient setting.
-TPT provides incremental payment in addition to the applicable Ambulatory Payment Classifications (APC) payment to recognize the additional cost of Shockwave C2 Coronary IVL device(s)1.
-HCPCS C-Code C1761 must be reported on the hospital outpatient claim along with an appropriate stenting procedure code to receive the incremental TPT payment for the Shockwave C2 catheter.
+Effective July 1, 2021, Medicare approved a Transitional Pass-Through (TPT) payment when a Coronary IVL catheter is utilized in procedures performed in the hospital outpatient setting.
+TPT provides incremental payment in addition to the applicable Ambulatory Payment Classifications (APC) payment to recognize the additional cost of the Coronary IVL device(s)1.
+HCPCS C-Code C1761 must be reported on the hospital outpatient claim along with an appropriate stenting procedure code to receive the incremental TPT payment for the Coronary IVL catheter.

 Providers in the ASC setting of care are typically eligible for TPT payments.
 However, the formula in calculating the incremental TPT payment amount is different and is set by each Medicare Administrative Contractor (MAC).
 Additional information may be required by the MAC to support the claim and determine the appropriate amount of TPT payment in the ASC setting.

-One Shockwave C2 IVL catheter is utilized in a PCI with a DES; example below shows TPT payment with three different charge adjustments.
+One Coronary IVL Catheter is utilized in a PCI with a DES; example below shows TPT payment with three different charge adjustments.

-One Shockwave C2 IVL catheter is utilized in a PCI with Atherectomy and a DES; example below shows TPT payment with three different charge adjustments.
+One Coronary IVL catheter is utilized in a PCI with Atherectomy and a DES; example below shows TPT payment with three different charge adjustments.

 Additional FAQs found in the TPT guide.